How to Plan a Family Trip to Whangarei

 - Ride on “Monster Scooters” at Heads Up

-- Play glow-in-the-dark mini golf
+- Play glow-in-the-dark mini-golf.

-Family Adventure Activities
+© NZPocketGuide.comFamily-Friendly Adventure Activities

-For families looking for active adventures to experience together, there are plenty of options in Whangarei.
-One of the highlights of the region is the Poor Knights Islands, a collection of 11 million-year-old islands harbouring an array of wildlife above and below the water’s surface.
-A boat cruise with one of the dive operators in Tutukaka, approximately 28km (17 miles) from Whangarei, is a spectacular way to enjoy cruising through the islands’ arches and giant sea caves.
-Scuba diving, of course, is an option for the adults, but with snorkelling gear, kayaks and/or SUP boards also included in the trips, the whole family can enjoy these islands.
-Yukon Dive and Dive!
-Tutukaka both offer family-friendly trips, while group tours are also available from Auckland with Cheeky Kiwi Travel, which you can learn more about on Viator and Tripadvisor.
+One of the highlights in the Whangarei area is the Poor Knights Islands.
+This collection of 11 million-year-old islands harbours an array of wildlife both above and below the water’s surface.
+Join one of the dive operators in Tutukaka for a family-friendly cruise through the islands’ arches and giant sea caves formed by volcanic activity millions of years ago.
+Scuba diving, of course, is an option for the adults, but with snorkelling gear, kayaks and/or SUP boards also included in the trips, the whole family can enjoy these islands and their vibrant marine life.
+Dive!
+Tutukaka, Fish Tutukaka and Perfect Day offer trips for families.

 Any road trip around New Zealand calls for some more relaxing days, which is why Whangarei’s indoor attractions are so ideal.
 And, let’s be honest, the rain is never too far behind in New Zealand, so these activities make for an excellent backup.